mekta/Book_Recommendation_System-main/README.md

 <b>Creating a dummy web page for generating recommendations:</b>

-Finally we also developed and tested a web page which could take our models in the backend and produce recommendations to a given input item.
+Finally developed and tested a web page which could take our models in the backend and produce recommendations to a given input item.